 - Another reason dogs are snatched is to sell to medical testing facilities for testing and vivisection, this area could be stopped by a simple change in the law that stipulates no dog can be sold without a vets letter stating the seller is the owner of the dog and stating the microchip number and no dog could be sold without a microchip.
 Fines for dogs without microchips should be a minimum of a thousand pounds.

 Recall Training: One of the main reasons dogs are snatched by dognappers and criminals or go missing is poor recall training.
 Some people findings your dogs alone may not want to return for either financial reasons or dogfighting or they just like the look of your dog.
 All dogs can be taught a reliable recall.
-Obviously the best time to teach this is when they are puppies.
-However if you have a junior or or adult dog then help is at hand.
+Obviously, the best time to teach this is when they are puppies.
+However, if you have a junior or an adult dog then help is at hand.
 (4) Recall Training Puppies or (5) Recall Training Junior or Adult Dogs

 We Need a Change in The Law: Dogs are not property, they are a deeply loved member of our family, it is a tragedy if your dog is stolen it is an inconvenience if your phone is nicked; it does not have the deep emotional effect the loss of your pet causes.
 We need a change in the law and we need it now.
 Parliament discussed a review to the law in July 2018 but rejected any changes to the current law pertaining to dog thefts.
 I fervently believe that animal theft should be a crime in its own right.
 The law should and must reflect the impact the crime has on the victims.
 Dogs are sentient beings, not inanimate objects.

-Just a quick update as of today 1st October 2019 the petition has 295,000 signatures and is expected to go higher.
+Just a quick update as of today October 2020 the petition has 461.000 + signatures and is expected to at least 1/2 a Million.
 Thanks to the tremendous effort of those that love their dogs and people that are behind change.org

 7th August 2019